martinohmann/weather-landscape/README.md

   more lines there are, the heavier the fog.
 - **Sleet**: Apart from rain and snow, sleet is also shown as a mixture of rain drops and snow flakes.
+- **Thunderstorm**: Clouds spit lightnings if there's some probability of a thunderstorm.
 - **Night mode**: At night time the colors are inverted (white scenery on black background).
 - **Metrics**: The server provides Prometheus metrics for monitoring.
 I use